iantfleming/CV/README.md

 #### Fast learner

-Throughout my life, I have demonstrated many times that I am capable of learning new and difficult skills at a very fast rate.
-Joining Makers Academy and learning several coding languages to a proficient level, including Ruby and Javascript in only 16 weeks demonstrates one of the many examples of my ability to learn and apply skills quickly.
-Additionally, I took only 3 years after to get to grade 8 in piano from having no experience at all.
+Throughout my life, I have demonstrated that I am capable of learning new and difficult skills at an impressive speed.
+Joining Makers Academy and learning several coding languages to a proficient level, including Ruby and Javascript in only 16 weeks demonstrates one of many examples.
+Additionally, I took only 3 years after to accomplish grade 8 in piano from having no experience of the instrument at all.
 Through self teaching, I have also succeeded in learning several computer softwares from scratch to a professional standard, including Pro Tools, Sibelius, Adobe Premiere Pro and Opentoonz.

 - Experience
 - Achievements